wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 You need to pass at least 70% on <em>each</em> of the eight CISSP domains.

-PROTIP: I think Mike Chapple's 33-hour LinkedIn Learning videos (and <a target="_blank" href="https://www.youtube.com/channel/UCcefHUoPp8aKB7vaafrulgw/videos">on YouTube</a>) provide the most detailed, best sequenced learning, <a target="_blank" href="https://www.youtube.com/watch?v=ERi6uB6qyHQ">updated for the May 2021 BOK</a>.
+PROTIP: I think Mike Chapple's 33-hour LinkedIn Learning videos (and <a target="_blank" href="https://www.youtube.com/channel/UCcefHUoPp8aKB7vaafrulgw/videos">on YouTube</a>) provide the most detailed, best sequenced introductory lectures, <a target="_blank" href="https://www.youtube.com/watch?v=ERi6uB6qyHQ">updated for the May 2021 BOK</a>.
 He includes demos of the most popular software.
+Links to each CISSP domains contains a link to his tutorial on that domain.

-Numbers to the right of his videos by domain are counts of questions in the <a target="_blank" href="https://learning.oreilly.com/certifications/9780135955444/">OReilly/Pearson bank</a>:
+Numbers to the right of his videos are counts of questions in the <a target="_blank" href="https://learning.oreilly.com/certifications/9780135955444/">OReilly/Pearson bank</a>:

    1. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-1-security-and-risk-management" title=" 2h 52m">
    Security and Risk Management</a> - 334
    2. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-2-asset-security">
    Asset Security</a> - 44
    3. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-3-security-architecture-and-engineering">
-   Security Architecture and Engineering</a> - 268
+   Security (Architecture and) Engineering</a> - 268
    4. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-4-communication-and-network-security">
-   Communication and Network Security</a> - 114 on OSI model
+   (Communication and) Network Security</a> - 114 on OSI model
    5. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-5-identity-and-access-management">
    Identity and Access Management (IAM)</a> - 82 on biometrics
    6. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-5-identity-and-access-management">